SAP/ui5-linter/README.md

 UI5 linter report:

 /application/webapp/view/Main.view.xml
-  16:39 error Import of deprecated module 'sap/m/MessagePage' 22:5  error Use of deprecated property 'blocked' of class 'Button'
+  16:39 error Import of deprecated module 'sap/m/MessagePage'  no-deprecated-api 22:5  error Use of deprecated property 'blocked' of class 'Button'  no-deprecated-api

 2 problems (2 errors, 0 warnings)

 Note: Use "ui5lint --details" to show more information about the findings
 ```

 ### Options